Home Alone (franchise): Future

+Cancelled projects

 In July 2018, Ryan Reynolds was attached to produce Stoned Alone, an R-rated Home Alone sequel film.
 Augustine Frizzell was hired to serve as director, with a script written by Kevin Burrows and Matt Mider based on the story concept by Fox executive Matt Reilly.
 The project was to be a joint-venture production under Reynolds' Fox-based Maximum Effort Productions, with George Dewey serving as an executive producer.
 The premise of the proposed project was stated as "reminiscent of the hallowed comedy classic".
 The plot centers on a weed-growing "loser" who misses his plane for a holiday skiing trip.
 He decides to get high, and as the paranoia side-effects set in, he believes he hears a break-in.
 As he discovers thieves have broken into his home, fully stoned and fueled by the weed, he tries to "defend his castle".

-The next month on August 8, Frizzell said that the script for Stoned Alone was being tweaked in order to enhance the emotional Christmas side of the story, with the goal being to have the film feel as much like the original Home Alone films as possible; noting that as a fan of the films as well as of Chris Columbus, it was important to get the story right.
+In August 2018, Frizzell said that the script for Stoned Alone was being tweaked in order to enhance the emotional Christmas side of the story, with the goal being to have the film feel as much like the original Home Alone films as possible; noting that as a fan of the films as well as of Chris Columbus, it was important to get the story right.
 She also stated that production will not begin, until everyone involved feels like they've reached that point.
-On August 27, following the acquisition of 21st Century Fox by Disney, Disney CEO Bob Iger announced that a new PG-rated family-friendly Home Alone film (later titled Home Sweet Home Alone) was in development for Disney+, with Stoned Alone entering development hell.
+In November 2020, Columbus called the project "an insult to the art of cinema", calling filmmakers to show respect to the original.